intere/generator-json-models/README.md

 generator-json-models
 =====================
-Multi-Language (currently Objective-C and Ruby, but more languages to come) JSON Model Class Creator.
+Multi-Language (currently Objective-C, Ruby and Java) JSON Model Class Creator.

 For Objective-C: Essentially it takes JSON and a Class Name, and generates .h and .m files that will have properties and serialization/deserialization methods implemented.